Bobocato/Userscripts/Mangaelo/README.md

 # Autonext
 When the page is scrolled to its bottom the script automatically loads the next chapter.
 If you scroll up again the timer will be deleted.
 You can disable this with the field "autoload" on top of the document.
-Just set it from ´true´ to ´false´.
+Just set it from `true` to `false`.

 # Usage
 I have written the script for Tamermonkey in Chrome.
 I don't intend to test it an any other browser.
 If there are issues let me know and i will look into it :-)